Marseillesmandate157/auto-pause-bluetooth-audio-windows/README.md

 VLC, and any other media player** the instant your Bluetooth audio device disconnects on Windows 10 or Windows 11.
 No more embarrassing moments in the library or office.

-## The Problem

-You're in the library.
-Bluetooth headphones disconnect.
-Spotify keeps playing.
-Everyone stares.

 ## How It Works

 BT Audio Guard runs silently in your system tray and listens for audio device disconnect events.
 The moment your Bluetooth device drops, it sends a media pause command before Windows reroutes audio to your speakers.